jjoe64/GraphView/README.markdown

 # Chart and Graph Library for Android

+## Project maintainer wanted!
+For time reasons I can not continue to maintain GraphView.
+Contact me if you are interested and serious about this project.

 ## What is GraphView

 GraphView is a library for Android to programmatically create